hiren-j/CP-Vault/AVL Tree/Insertion In AVL Tree/README.md

 ```

 ### 4️⃣ **RL Case (Right-Left)**
-- **Condition**: A node is inserted into the left side of the right child of the unbalanced node.
+- **Condition**: A node is inserted into the left side of the middle node (right child) of the unbalanced node.
 - **Fix**:
   1. Perform a **right rotation** with respect to the right child of the unbalanced node.
   2. Perform a **left rotation** with respect to the unbalanced node (root node / top node).